Select Type of Degree:

 Students majoring in Economics, General can advance up to a Post masters certificate.
 On average, 68% percent of men and 32% percent of women make up the degrees awarded across all college campuses.
 Of all the US states, New York is where degrees in Economics, General are most commonly granted.
 The Median Starting Salary for an undergraduate degree in Economics, General is $53,900.

 Majoring in Economics, General, your education can be applied to different careers.
-Economics, General majors go on to pursue jobs including Secondary School Teachers, Except Special and Career/Technical Education and Economists which are in high demand.
-Some of the top paying jobs for Economics, General majors include Economists, Economics Teachers, Postsecondary and Secondary School Teachers, Except Special and Career/Technical Education.
+Economics, General majors go on to pursue jobs including Secondary School Teachers, Except Special and Career/Technical Education and Managers, All Other which are in high demand.
+Some of the top paying jobs for Economics, General majors include Managers, All Other, Economists and Economics Teachers, Postsecondary.

 These are the highest paying careers for Economics, General majors.